10 Ways Pastors Can Earn Extra Money Using Their Pastoral Skills - Part 1Sep 28, 2020

 I believe the answer is absolutely yes!

-Welcome to episode 4 of the More Than a Pastor Show.
-In this episode and next, I share 10 great ways for pastors to make extra money doing what they already do as a pastor.
-I’ll share 5 ways in this episode, and 5 more in the next.
+Over the next two episodes of the More Than a Pastor Show, I'll share 10 great ways for pastors to make extra money doing what they already do as a pastor.
+I'll share 5 ways in this episode, and 5 more in the next.

 In fact, I'm amazed at how our past is often the key to our future, and the skills we gained in other contexts can come to serve us well as we reimagine our calling and pursue the life, impact, and income we were made for.